 As a Humanist Minister and Celebrant*, I help people address the human needs and goals required for healthy transitions.
 My clients include humanists, agnostics, freethinkers, atheists, rationalists, as well as mixed faith families and even some devoutly religious folks who don't want to impose a religious service on their guests or simply want a more meaningful and personal ceremony than what their church can provide.

 * Humanism is a philosophy of life inspired by humanity and guided by reason.
 It provides the basis for a fulfilling and ethical life without dependence on theistic religion.

-If you're interested in reading a little more about what I do, there was an article written about me recently, in the Hawaii Reporter:
+If you're interested in reading a little more about what I do, there was an article written about me some years ago, in the Hawaii Reporter:

 Celebrant Sprinkles Spirituality on Weddings and Funerals in Hawaii.